Bioacoustic Geolocation: Species Sounds as Geographic Signals: Problem Setup and Methodology

-\shortparagraph{AG-CLIP.} Our method, \underline{A}udio\underline{G}eo-\underline{CLIP}, builds on top of GeoCLIP~\cite{vivanco2024geoclip} and includes an auxiliary task of predicting SINR~\cite{cole2023spatial} checklists from audio.
-Concretely, we add a checklist decoder on top of $f_{\mathbf{\theta}}$, and an additional BCE loss with the species checklists.
+\shortparagraph{AG-CLIP.} Our proposed method, \underline{A}udio\underline{G}eo-\underline{CLIP}, builds on top of GeoCLIP~\cite{vivanco2024geoclip} and includes an auxiliary task of predicting SINR~\cite{cole2023spatial} checklists from audio.
+Concretely, we add a checklist decoder and a BCE loss with the species checklists in addition to the usual location decoder $h_\phi$ and its contrastive loss.
 While a particular recording will likely capture only a small fraction of species whose ranges overlap the recording location, predicting the species checklist can encourage the encoder to attend not only to foreground vocalizations but also to background ambient sounds, learning to associate them with species likely to be encountered in that habitat.
 See supplemental Fig.~\ref{fig:supp_method} for a schematic.